UPDATED: 12:30 p.m. ET, Feb. 23, 2024

 Former officer says he used proper training during Tyre Nichols’ arrest

-During a Memphis Police Department hearing, which took place after Nichols’ death, ex-officer Justin Smith said he believed he handled Nichols’ arrest by the book.
+During an MPD hearing, which took place after Nichols’ death, ex-officer Justin Smith said he believed he handled Nichols’ arrest by the book.

 “It is my contention that I personally utilized the training and defensive tactics provided to me as a Memphis police officer in attempting to handcuff (Nichols),” Smith wrote in the statement.

-Smith’s written statement came as a part of a Memphis Police Department’s internal investigation and was obtained by the Memphis Commercial Appeal through a public records request.
+Smith’s written statement came as a part of MPD’s internal investigation and was obtained by the Memphis Commercial Appeal through a public records request.